Jamie Loftus: Career

+Podcasting

+Since November 2016 she has co-hosted The Bechdel Cast with Caitlin Durante, a weekly podcast about the representation of women in film.

 On January 1, 2020, Loftus released a four-part podcast entitled My Year in Mensa that chronicles the events surrounding her applying to join Mensa for the purpose of writing a series of humorous articles for Paste.

 On November 23, 2020, Loftus began releasing a new 10-part podcast entitled Lolita Podcast about the pop cultural imprint, misinterpretations, and adaptations of Vladimir Nabokov's novel Lolita.

 On June 28, 2021, she began releasing another podcast series, this time about the comic Cathy, titled Aack Cast.